• hopilavayi: an erotic dictionary

 Posted by babylon crashing in Disaster –- Pain –- Sorrow, Poetry, self-portrait, sonnet

-≈ Comments Off on this
+≈ Comments Off on speak

 Tags